-- See if you can locate other monumental structures in the park that you spotted while you were on the Texas Star. - the Texas Star. • Looking at the structure, what does it seem to represent? - does it seem to represented?
-Are people, animals, or a hero represented? - What colors do you see?
-Do you think they have special - significance?
-Does the structure represent the values of the people of Texas?
-If so, what values are represented, - and how so? • Keep these things in mind, to reference for your art lesson.
+- See if you can locate other monumental structures in the park that you spotted while you were on the Texas Star. - Looking at the structure, what does it seem to represent? - Are people, animals, or a hero represented? - What colors do you see?
+Do you think they have special significance? - Does the structure represent the values of the people of Texas?
+If so, what values are represented, and how so? - Keep these things in mind, to reference for your art lesson.